ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

 part of the current correlation function and calculate the derivative of $\omega_{\mathrm{max}}$ at low $q$.

+Load the `converted_trajectory.mdt` from tutorial 2 in the GUI and select the CurrentCorrelationFunction job from the actions tab and set the q-vector generations settings following the screenshot below.

 **Question 2**: For a single component system like liquid argon the coherent intermediate scattering function is
 ```math